Find the latest news for Nepal

 Our Relationship with Nepal

-The New Zealand Government makes annual contributions to the Himalayan Trust today, and continues to play a role in celebrating important events.
-This includes the celebratations in June 2013 to mark the 60th anniversary of the Everest Ascent.
+The New Zealand Government makes annual contributions to the Himalayan Trust and continues to play a role in celebrating important events.
 The Government also established the Sir Edmund Hillary Fellowship in 2008 to facilitate visits to New Zealand by young leaders from Nepal and India.

-New Zealand is represented in Nepal by the New Zealand High Commission in New Delhi.
+- New Zealand is represented in Nepal by the New Zealand Consulate.

-Nepal is represented in New Zealand through Nepal’s Embassy in Australia.
+- Nepal is represented in New Zealand by the Embassy of Nepal.